What Do Web Designers Do?

 A well-rounded portfolio and several credible references can help web designers get top jobs.
 These credentials show employers the type of work they can expect to see from a candidate.
 Since design is subjective, visual representations of a designer's work are vital.
 Applicants can build these portfolios through internships and volunteer work.
 Many nonprofit organizations, like churches and charities, do not have the budget for web designers and gladly accept help from recent graduates.

 Candidates can also design concept websites on their own to fill out their portfolios.
 These do not have to turn into functional sites for real organizations but serve to showcase an applicant's talents.
-Although many schools do not require internships as part of web design degrees, these opportunities can help launch careers.
+Although many schools do not require internships as part of web designing degrees, these opportunities can help launch careers.
 Candidates should save their designs in shareable formats and not rely on the live links alone.
 Furthermore, a well-curated list of references from internships and volunteer work can shoot a resume to the top of the pile.

 Earn Credentials